 Libero

 The libero is a defensive specialist who wears a contrasting jersey and cannot attack the ball above the net.
 They focus on passing and digging, often replacing middle hitters in the back row to improve the team's defense.
-The libero has unlimited back-row substitutions but cannot rotate into the front row.
+The libero can replace any back row player at any point without counting as a substitution but cannot rotate into the front row.
+The libero is often short, quick, aggressive in defense and a natural leader.

 Middle Hitter (Middle Blocker)